-In the Supreme Court case, Montgomery v Lanarkshire Health Board (2015), the court stated that the test for whether a risk is a ‘material’ one, is whether a reasonable patient would attach significance to the risk, or whether the doctor should be aware that the particular patient would attach significance to it.
-This means that there must be a genuine dialogue between doctor and patient and the assessment of risk must be sensitive to the individual’s characteristics.
+In the Supreme Court case, Montgomery v Lanarkshire Health Board (2015), the court stated that the test for whether a risk is a ‘material’ one is whether a reasonable patient would attach significance to the risk, or whether the doctor should be aware that the particular patient would attach significance to it.
+This means that there must be an honest conversation between doctor and patient and the assessment of risk must be sensitive to the individual’s characteristics.

 The Royal College of Obstetricians and Gynaecologists also provides advice on consent, and on specific procedures and the risks associated with those procedures, including caesarean section, operative vaginal delivery, and participating in research while in labour.

 The National Institute for Health and Care Excellence (NICE), which makes guidelines for health and social care, has guidance on improving the experience of care for people using adult NHS services, which includes information about how healthcare professionals should communicate with patients and how to present information about risks and benefits, to enable them to make decisions about their care.
 NICE guidance is not law, but a hospital has to give good, clear reasons if it does not follow the guidance.

 Consent does not need to be recorded in writing.
 It may be given verbally or with a gesture.
 Someone might move away from a healthcare professional, shake their head, or simply say, ‘No’.

 It is usual practice to sign a consent form for surgical procedures, but this does not reduce the need for a fully informed dialogue between the patient and their health professional (Montgomery v Lanarkshire Health Board (2015)).